-The Perfect (Sous-Vide) Steak and the Perfect Pairing?
+The Perfect Sous-Vide Fillet Steak and the Perfect Pairing with Caliterra Tributo 2017 Malbec

 What do you pair with Malbec?
 I personally think there’s always a good reason when there’s an obvious and popular choice.
 Pairing South American Malbec with steak is one of those choices you or I would almost certainly make in a restaurant.
 And would almost certainly enjoy.
 So, as a new owner of a sous-vide, I was keen to try making ‘restaurant-quality steak’ by using the Anova Nano.
 A sous-vide allows you to cook steak and other food to perfection using fine temperature settings so that nothing is ever overcooked.
 You can cook a steak at the correct temperature for anything from 45 minutes to 4 hours and it won’t spoil.
 That makes preparing a meal like this Sous-Vide Fillet Steak very easy – you avoid that last-minute rush where everything is finished at the same time and needs to be plated.